theIvanR/lmstudio-unlocked-backend/README.md

-# Update Regarding LM Studio App:
-Changes have been made to the app breaking the lmstudio uninstaller and there appears to be a bug with surveying hardware.

-Specifically, for the uninstall, the uninstaller leaves a mess in the system in the following locations:
-- HKEY_CURRENT_USER\Software\Classes\
-- user
-- appdata
-- localappdata

-The surveying hardware bug is intermittent and testers on various machines are needed.
-It seems to afflict nvidia gpus in TCC mode, switching to WDDM appears to resolve the issue.

----
 # LM Studio Unlocked Backend

 **Premise:** the developer team said it wouldn't work. we did it anyway and built our own **unofficial** backends for LM Studio — patched `llama.cpp` backends that let LM Studio run on much wider / older hardware.